(by Aimee DeMartino Tapia)

-Roll one piece at a time into a long rope, about 1/3 inch in diameter, then cut rope into 1/3-inch-long pieces.
+Roll one piece at a time into a long rope, about 1/3 in. in diameter, then cut rope into 1/3-in.-long pieces.

 Using tips of index and middle fingers, firmly press each piece and pull dough toward you so it lengthens slightly and forms a curl in the middle.